Japanese idol: Roles and training

-The idol industry's structure actively encourages fans to support new idols as earlier favorites mature, perpetuating a cycle of emotional engagement, personal development, and collective identity formation within idol fandom communities.

-This style of recruiting and training was pioneered by Johnny Kitagawa, the founder of Johnny & Associates, and has since been used in other pop idol industries such as Korean idols in K-pop.

 Anime News Network described the idol industry as highly demanding, with busy schedules that can limit time for personal life or family connections.
 Certain talent agencies have been criticized for withholding job assignments or notifying talents of work on short notice to discourage time off.
 Additionally, some agencies intentionally recruit individuals with limited experience and market them as relatable or "unfinished" figures, encouraging fans to support them as they grow.
 Idols are often not expected to meet the same performance standards as other professionals in their respective fields of entertainment, but they are appreciated by fans for qualities such as sincerity, effort, and emotional expression rather than for perfection.

 Music from idol singers is generally categorized under J-pop, though talent agencies may label them under the sub-genre "idol pop" for further distinction.
 Many idol singers find success as groups rather than individually.
 Within each idol group, the members are sometimes given distinct roles.
 One example of a role is the center, who occupies the center position in the group's choreography and thus receives the most focus.
 Another example is the leader, usually relegated to the oldest or most experienced member in the group, who acts as an intermediary for the members and the staff.